mjagyo/mjagyo/README.md

 ## 🌱 Currently Learning

 - Advanced Kubernetes techniques
-- Plans to take certifications this year, to solidify my knowledge of various technologies
+- Plans to take certifications this year to solidify my knowledge of various technologies

 ## 📫 How to Reach Me